scijones/scijones.github.io/index.md

 *Noise-induced nucleation in a bistable tunnel diode circuit*

-*Phase diffusion in graphene-based Josephson junctions* - Honestly, I only did sample prep for this one.
+*Phase diffusion in graphene-based Josephson junctions* - Honestly, I only did sample creation and prep for this one.

 ## Where the academic tries to demonstrate a personality